 Consistent with the agency's Equal Employment Opportunity (EEO) policy, SANDAG will maintain a work environment free from unlawful discrimination or harassment based upon the following protected classes: race, (traits historically associated with race, including, but not limited to, hair texture and protective hairstyles), color, religion (all aspects of religious beliefs, observance, or practice, including religious dress and grooming practices), national origin (including language use), ancestry, age (40 and above), gender identity or expression (including transgender, gender fluid, or gender transition status), sex (including pregnancy, childbirth, breastfeeding, or related medical conditions), medical condition (including cancer, or a record or history of cancer), reproductive health decision-making, physical disability, mental disability, genetic information, sexual orientation, marital status, registered domestic partner status, veteran status or current or prospective service in the uniformed services, use of cannabis outside of work, or any other category protected under federal, state, or local law.
-Included in the definition of each protected category is the perception of membership in a protected category and an individual's association with an actual or perceived member of a protected category.
+Included in the definition of each protected category is the perception of membership in a protected category.